 The first one used a single band and failed sometimes, as I found out my phone and carrier uses multiple bands- depending on what is happening with their network.
-AT&T in my case uses bands 12/17 and 5.
 Which one the phone uses as any given time seems to depend on what their towers are doing with other customers.
 Basically they are balancing the network for fastest output for everyone.
 Normally your cell phone automatically switches, and you'll never even notice.
 But when buying a cell phone booster, you need one that has ALL the bands your carrier uses.

 So get an app to monitor the frequency your phone uses for phone calls and data throughout the day, and make sure it matches the bands on this booster.
 "Network Cell Info lite" is the app I used.

 This booster itself works great!
 Not the easiest to set up since the antenna and transmitter needs to be 20' or more away from each other (vertical separation helps a lot too).
 But once that is achieved and I used signal checking app to aim the outdoor antenna at the tower for best reception- I now actually have 1-2 bars better cell service inside my house, than I do outside!
 And I used to have completely dead spots with zero bars in my house by comparison, without the signal booster.
 (I get 2 bars outside where I placed the booster antenna)